 Assistant Superintendent for Elementary Education

 For more than 25 years, Dr. Janet Richards has been instrumental in instructing students throughout the ISD.
 As assistant superintendent for elementary education, she oversees instruction in the district’s 19 elementary schools and coordinates the district’s character education program.
 She began her career in the ISD as a paraprofessional, taught at Luff Elementary and Pioneer Ridge and later became an instructional coach.
 She was the principal at Spring Branch Elementary for nine years and principal at Bridger Middle School before becoming assistant superintendent in 2015.
-Richards and her husband Paul grew up in Independence, attended ISD schools and graduated from William Chrisman.
+Richards grew up in Independence, attended ISD schools and graduated from William Chrisman.
 She earned education degrees from UMKC and Lesley University in Cambridge, Mass. and her doctorate from St. Louis University.
 Richards believes building a strong educational foundation in elementary school is the key to academic achievement.
 She says she enjoys serving the community she proudly calls “home.”